Get Counseling Services

 • Psychotherapy groups

-Group counseling helps you to improve your relationships, learn about yourself and others and reduce loneliness.
-UCS offers several different topics of groups that focus on emotional well-being.
+Group counseling can help to improve your relationships, can help you learn more about yourself, and can reduce loneliness.
+Typically, UCS offers several different topics of groups that focus on emotional well-being.

 Members and facilitators are bound by confidentiality.